 What to ask your doctor about allergic rhinitis - adult; Hay fever - what to ask your doctor - adult; Allergies - what to ask your doctor - adult; Allergic conjunctivitis - what to ask your doctor

-Corren J, Baroody FM, Pawankar R. Allergic and nonallergic rhinitis.
-In: Adkinson NF Jr., Bochner BS, Burks AW, et al, eds.
-In: Middleton's Allergy: Principles and Practice.
-8th ed.
-Philadelphia, PA: Elsevier Saunders; 2014:chap 42.
+Corren J, Baroody FM, Togias A. Allergic and nonallergic rhinitis.
+In: Burks AW, Holgate ST, O'HehirRE, et al, eds.
+Middleton's Allergy: Principles and Practice.
+9th ed.
+Philadelphia, PA: Elsevier; 2020:chap 40.

 Updated by: Linda J. Vorvick, MD, Clinical Associate Professor, Department of Family Medicine, UW Medicine, School of Medicine, University of Washington, Seattle, WA.
 Also reviewed by David Zieve, MD, MHA, Medical Director, Brenda Conaway, Editorial Director, and the A.D.A.M.
 Editorial team.